scottstanie/scottstanie.github.io/_posts/articles/2021-01-08-interactive-offline-python-plotting.md

-Though it took many hours of search and trying differeny library examples, I'm sold after I found this.
+Though it took many hours of search and trying different library examples, I was sold after I found this.
-It was exactly what I wanted from the start, needed very few lines of code to get a working version, and the integration with `xarray` is an added bonus.
+It was exactly what I wanted, looked nice, needed very few lines of code, and the integration with `xarray` is an added bonus.
-They even have a further extension for other geospatial data with [GeoViews](http://geoviews.org), which I'll keep my eye on for more complicated mapping plots.
+They even have a further extension for other geospatial data with [GeoViews](http://geoviews.org), which I'll keep my eye on for more complicated map making.

 # 3D Surface example